 In total, 17 German universities received an award for international student satisfaction.
 Two of them, the Friederich-Schiller-Universität Jena and the Georg-August-Universität Göttingen, received certificates of outstanding international student satisfaction with an average mark of 9.5 out of 10.
 Eight German universities were considered “excellent” and seven were rated “very good”.

 Students who studied in Germany were generally more satisfied with the university than the European average, although some argue that there is still room for improvement.
 Students are satisfied that the courses have contributed to their development and are generally satisfied with the participation of teachers.
 Many also report high academic standards and experienced teachers.
 The quality of the facilities is also welcomed by many students.

 ”I came back with a lot of new techniques and insights related to my major that I and even my professors haven’t heard before.
 This exchange/Erasmus period helped me reach broader horizons.” – Student from Turkey

-“During my first lecture – real-time machines and robots – I was amazed when the teachers gave us a mini-robot and told us we can have it at home during the whole semester to practice on.
-All the practice orientated examples helped a lot to understand the aim of the lecture and get the ability to gain industrial insight.” – Student from Hungary
+“During my first lecture – real-time machines and robots – I was amazed when the teachers gave us a mini-robot and told us we could have it at home during the whole semester to practice on.
+All the practice-orientated examples helped a lot to understand the aim of the lecture and get the ability to gain industrial insight.” – Student from Hungary

 The challenges of studying in Germany